mg126e/Project_Backend/design/functional_design.md

            - *Requires:* The user exists in the set of users.
            - *Effects:* Sets the user's profile image to the uploaded image (from file/photo).
        - `setTag(user: User, tagType: String, value: String|Number): ()`
-           - *Requires:* The user exists in the set of users. `tagType` must be one of the allowed types: "gender", "age", "runningLevel", "personality" (e.g., "introvert"/"extrovert"), or other relevant factors as defined by the system. `location` cannot be set or changed with this action.
+           - *Requires:* The user exists in the set of users. `tagType` must be one of the allowed types: "gender", "age", "runningLevel", "personality" ("introvert"/"extrovert").
            - *Effects:* Sets or updates the tag of the specified type for the user's profile.
 Only one value per tag type is allowed per user.
        - `removeTag(user: User, tagType: String): ()`
            - *Requires:* The user exists in the set of users and the tag type exists for the user.